MaxHorstmann/maxhorstmann.github.io/_posts/2017-05-22-ci-dotnetcore-lambda.md

 Same on the CodeBuild side: although the build configuration is aware of the GitHub repo it's pulling from, unfortunately you can't set it up to automatically kick off a build should that repo be updated.

 I contacted AWS support and they suggested to try out [Simple Notification Service (SNS)](https://aws.amazon.com/sns) and/or [Simple Queue Service (SQS)](https://aws.amazon.com/sqs).
-Unfortunately though, both these services *do* integrate out of the box with GitHub, but not with CodeBuild - i.e. a checking can trigger a notification message, but there's no easy way for that message to trigger a build.
+Unfortunately though, both these services *do* integrate out of the box with GitHub, but not with CodeBuild - i.e. a `git push` can trigger a notification message, but there's no easy way for that message to trigger a build.
 A nice extension to CodeBild would be the ability to subscribe to a SNS topic and trigger builds accordingly - hopefully something they will consider adding in the future.

 That's all for today.
 Happy CI-ing!